gipsh/bc-parser/README.md

 Is the code that implements the proposed interface (Parser) for the challenge

 ### App
-contains the handlers for the rest api
+Contains the handlers for the rest api